 Navratri 2020: Date, Puja Timings, Importance and Significance of this festival in India

 New Delhi, Oct 16: The season of festivals is upon us.
 Navratri is one of India's most significant festivals.
-The auspicious occasion of Navratri will commence this yeat from October 17 and end on October 26 with Vijay Dashami and Durga visarjan (immersion of the idol).
+The auspicious occasion of Navratri will commence this year from October 17 and end on October 26 with Vijay Dashami and Durga visarjan (immersion of the idol).
 The nine-day long festival is dedicated to the different forms of Maa Durga, who is worshipped by the devotees in 9 avatars.

 According to the Drik Panchang, Navratri begins on the first day of Ashwin lunar month with ghatasthapana.
 Kalash, which is installed during ghatasthapana, is immersed in a water body on the tenth day.